andreasawenlof/PP5-music-productivity-frontend/README.md

 ## 📜 License

 > **Note**: This project is submitted for educational purposes only and is not open-source.
 No external use, copying, or distribution is allowed beyond the scope of this assessment.
+>
+> For inquiries regarding usage or collaboration, please contact the project owner.